aditya-c2512/CPP-Raytracer/README.md

 # CPP-Raytracer
 This is a repository of my Raytracer created from scratch in C++.
-Resources : Scratchapixel and "Ray Tracing in One Weekend"
+Resources : Scratchapixel , "Ray Tracing in One Weekend", and "Ray Tracing The Next Week"

 FEATURES :
 - Customizable Camera.
 Change FOV, Position + Orientation, Depth of Field, Aspect Ratio, Aperture, Motion Blur.